ohscar/rmalloc/doc/paper/conclusion.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Features
 -------------------------
-* Add a callback when moving a locked block, for simpler compact operation and easier client code where memory does
+* Add a callback when moving a locked block, for simpler compact operation and client code so that memory does
-  not have to be locked/unlocked.
+  not have to be locked/unlocked manually.
 Instead, they could be locked during their entire lifetime.
 On the other hand, there
   is a risk that it would lead to the lookup table being on the client side instead of in the allocator.
 Depends on
   use case.
 * Use bits of pointer to memory block, if size is limited.
 In practice, a special-purpose allocator such as Jeff will